Best Of20 min read

 Try Pipedrive

-Pipedrive was literally built around the concept of a visual sales pipeline, and that philosophy shows in every corner of the interface.
-For real estate agents who are deal-flow obsessed — and look, you should be — Pipedrive's Kanban-style board gives you an instant gut-check on your business health every time you log in.
+Pipedrive was literally built around the visual sales pipeline, and it shows everywhere.
+For agents obsessed with deal flow — and you should be — Pipedrive's Kanban board gives you an instant read on your business every time you log in.

-Side note: the Smart Docs feature, which lets you send trackable proposals directly from the CRM, is underrated for listing presentations.
-Being able to see that a client opened your proposal at 9pm on a Tuesday and spent 8 minutes on it?
-That's useful intelligence.
+The Smart Docs feature deserves a mention too — trackable proposals sent straight from the CRM.
+Seeing that a client opened your listing presentation at 9pm and spent 8 minutes on it?
+That's genuinely useful intelligence.

 Key Features: